 When Divya Singh went for an ultrasound in her 37th week, she was told that she should have an elective cesarean section because her baby had a double loop of cord around neck.
 She couldn’t help wondering ‘Is normal delivery possible with cord around the neck?’.

 Everything was going smoothly for her until now.
-Still keen to try for a normal delivery, Divya and her husband came to Sitaram Bhartia for a second opinion.
+Still keen to try for a normal delivery, Divya and her husband came to Sitaram Bhartia Hospital in Delhi for a second opinion.
 Anxious, she put forth all her questions to Dr Rinku Sengupta, Consultant Obstetrician-Gynecologist.

-About1 in 3 babies are born with a cord around their neck without any adverse outcome.
+About1 in 3 babies are born with a cord around neck without any adverse outcome.

-The umbilical cord is long and it moves with the baby as he journeys through the birth canal.
-The cord itself is soft and filled with a jelly-like substance that cushions the blood vessels carrying oxygen and nutrients to the baby.
+The umbilical cord sometimes gets wrapped around the baby’s neck as it moves in the womb.
+The cord itself is long, soft and filled with a jelly-like substance that cushions the blood vessels carrying oxygen and nutrients to the baby.

-In the unlikely event that these blood vessels get compressed and there is reduced oxygen flow to the baby, your caregivers will pick it up as part of their routine monitoring during labour.
-They might advise position changes to help relieve the compression or an emergency cesarean section.
+In the unlikely event that these blood vessels get compressed and there is reduced oxygen flow to the baby, your gynecologist will pick it up as part of their routine monitoring during labour.
+They might advise changes in your position to help relieve the compression or an emergency cesarean section.
 But it’s important to keep in mind that a cesearean section is needed in very few cases.